 Key messages from the workshop

 - The workshop highlighted the progress of the ABNJ Deep Seas and STRONG High Seas (Strengthening Regional Ocean Governance for the High Seas) projects in the Southeast Pacific.
 The ABNJ Deep Seas project is ending in August 2019 and the STRONG High Seas project is in its second year of implementation (continuing until May 2022).

 - Secretariat of the Comisión Permanente del Pacífico Sur (CPPS) member States reiterated the importance of the ABNJ Deep Seas and STRONG High Seas project for the region.

 - This workshop offered a space for CPPS member States, the CPPS Secretariat, sectoral organisations and academia to present their work and discuss critical aspects relevant to areas beyond national jurisdiction (ABNJ) and marine biodiversity beyond national jurisdiction (BBNJ) issues.
 Workshop participants highlighted the importance of organising these dialogue workshops in the region to discuss issues related to ABNJ, and particularly in relation to the BBNJ process.

 - The CPPS member States reiterated the importance of ABNJ for their country and their commitment to the BBNJ process under the UN for the development of an international agreement on the conservation and sustainable use of marine biodiversity in ABNJ.

 - The BBNJ negotiations are challenging in many ways.
-CPPS member States have created an ABNJ Working Group under the umbrella of the CPPS to discuss BBNJ issues and help coordinate national positions to ensure a strong voice at the negotiations.
+CPPS member States have created an ABNJ Working Group under the umbrella of the CPPS to discuss BBNJ issues and help develop national positions and coordinate where possible to ensure a strong regional voice at the negotiations.

-- Workshop participants highlighted the need to coordinate and strengthen links between the BBNJ process and other ongoing processes, such as under the ISA with regard to the development of the mining code, CBD with regard to the identification of Ecologically or Biologically Significant Areas (EBSAs) or the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO) with regard to technology transfer.
+- Workshop participants highlighted the need to coordinate and strengthen links between the BBNJ process and other ongoing processes, such as under the International Seabed Authority (ISA) with regard to the development of the mining code, Convention on Biological Diversity (CBD) with regard to the identification of Ecologically or Biologically Significant Areas (EBSAs) or the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO) with regard to technology transfer.

-- The role of CPPS with regard to ABNJ will depend on the development of the BBNJ negotiations and the approach (global, hybrid, regional) that will be adopted.
+- The role of CPPS with regard to ABNJ will depend on the development of the BBNJ negotiations and the legal and institutional framework that will be adopted.
 CPPS can play an important role in ensuring coordination and cooperation between its member States, by assessing the state of the negotiations and coordinating common positions on BBNJ within the region.

 - Marine research is very costly, particularly in ABNJ, and knowledge about the marine environment in the Southeast Pacific is currently very limited.
 There is a need to generate, manage and standardise information to fill knowledge gaps about ABNJ in the region, including on species distribution and how human activities affect the marine environment.
 There is also a lack of data to build strong data models.
 Ensuring the exchange of scientific knowledge and technology transfer within the region is of particular importance.
 Workshop participants highlighted the importance of existing information tools, such as SPINCAM Atlas (Southeast Pacific data and information network in support to integrated coastal area management), and the need to seek support from academia to fill these gaps.

 - The importance of sharing knowledge and experience between regions, such as on marine spatial tools and the identification of existing legal frameworks for their use in ABNJ, was underscored.

 - Workshop participants highlighted the role of coastal States in the management of ABNJ as they can, for instance, take complementary measures with respect to marine protected areas or environmental impact assessments within their Exclusive Economic Zones (EEZs).

 - A multi-level stakeholder engagement platform for the region will require clear objectives, a common vision on the needs and interests of the different stakeholders of the region, sufficient financial resources to guarantee its long-term use, and be cost-effectively managed.
 In this regard, workshop participants also emphasised that cooperation amongst academics in the region is required as well as more science to underpin the development of policies.